SamVeras/AnotacoesCC/DS1.md

 > ```
 >
 > **_(p.19)_**

+### Loop invariants and the correctness of insertion sort

 > [...]
 At the beginning of each iteration of the **for** loop, which is indexed by $i$ , the
 > **_subarray_** (a contiguous portion of the array) consisting of elements $A[1:i-1]$ (that is,